 I think we did it once in August, and filled out half a dozen bills.
 Then we got around to it again about Labor Day.
 Jill began tracking what bills had been sent to what insurance company.
 As the bills came to the mailbox, like chocolates coming to Lucy on the conveyor belt, I slid them into the rack.
-It was as easy as an online tax return.

 I seem to recall we next did bills just before Halloween, and, as the Hospital volksstrum didn't come batter in our door, we next opened the folders toward the end of November.
 Somewhere in there, Jill had the brainstorm of photocopying almost-complete forms so all we'd have to add would be the date and signature.
 She also came up with the idea that we should do bills on weekend mornings.

 When we fill out forms we got to it.
 I usually jump to fetch an insurance card or an envelope or glasses of water while Jill fills the too-small boxes with the answers to the questions: